-The most minor of common knee injuries are meniscus tears, which is the cartilage around the knee that act as a cushion to the knee joint.
+The most common minor knee injuries are meniscus tears, the cartilage around the knee that act as a cushion to the knee joint.
 Meniscus injuries tend to happen with sudden stops, twists, pivots, or awkward landings from a jump.

-“A meniscus tear typically isn’t as severe as a ligament injury, but most of the time it will still need to be repaired through arthroscopic surgery,” explains orthopedic surgeon Timothy Quinn, MD, of Far Oaks Orthopedists.
+“A meniscus tear typically isn’t as severe as a ligament injury, but most of the time, it will still need to be repaired through arthroscopic surgery,” explains orthopedic surgeon Dr. Matthew Hess.

 Recovery time for meniscus tear repairs is often as little as three to four weeks.

-An ACL tear is often a large setback with a long recovery, but it doesn't have to be a game changer.
+An ACL tear is often a large setback with a long recovery, but it doesn’t have to be a game-changer.
 Your ACL is one of four main ligaments—tough, fibrous tissue—that connect the thigh and lower leg bones.
-Tears to the ACL don't usually involve collisions or other contact.
+Tears to the ACL don’t usually involve collisions or another contact.
 They tend to happen like meniscus tears with sudden movements or awkward landings.

-“Now-a-days ACL repair is a state-of-the-art outpatient surgery,” says Dr. Quinn.
+“Nowadays, ACL repair is a state-of-the-art outpatient surgery,” says Dr. Hess.
 Typically a torn ACL is not stitched together.
-Instead, working through small incisions, the surgeon removes the torn ligament and replaces it with a graft.
+Instead of working through small incisions, the surgeon removes the torn ligament and replaces it with a graft.
 The graft usually comes from a piece of the patella tendon in your leg.

 A knee replacement is the most major of surgeries to repair the knee.
-A knee replacement is needed when the knee joint becomes bone-on-bone and severe pain is present during normal everyday movement.
-Often times, someone with past knee injuries will develop advanced degenerative arthritis, and the need for a knee replacement will follow.
+A knee replacement is needed when the knee joint becomes bone-on-bone and severe pain is present during normal movement.
+Oftentimes, someone with past knee injuries will develop advanced degenerative arthritis, and the need for a knee replacement will follow.

-Dr. Quinn says, “The knee replacement is the most involved of knee surgeries.
+Dr. Hess says, “The knee replacement is the most involved of knee surgeries.
 Because the knee joint itself is completely replaced.”

 Are you having knee issues?
 You can request an appointment today with the #1